aimms/function-reference/deprecated/data-management-via-a-single-data-manager-file/cases/casegettype.rst

 ---------

     *case*
-        An element of the set ``AllCases``, refering to the case for which you want to retrieve its case type.
+        An element of the set :aimms:set:`AllCases`, refering to the case for which you want to retrieve its case type.

     *case\_type*
-        An element parameter into ``AllCaseTypes``, on successfull return this argument will contain the case type for the given case.
+        An element parameter into :aimms:set:`AllCaseTypes`, on successfull return this argument will contain the case type for the given case.

 Return Value